 The curriculum is based on the knowledge and skills needed for employment and the work placements involve gaining experience in a real working environment.
 You will build a portfolio of evidence as a record of learning while working towards the qualification.
 There are no exams on the programme.

-Remploy will provide a job coach to support you during your placements and help with the transition to the Remploy branch at the end of the programme.
-Remploy will also help you look for paid work.
+Mencap will provide a job coach to support you during your placements and help with the transition to the Mencap branch at the end of the programme.
+Mencap will also help you look for paid work.

 This programme doesn't guarantee you will get an interview for a paid role or find a job at the end, but many former students are working in a range of roles in various organisations.